Journal Features Pricing Support Download

 Should I get a Boston shaker or a cobbler shaker?

 Either works.
 A Boston shaker is the industry standard and slightly more versatile once you are comfortable with it.
 A cobbler shaker has a built-in strainer and is easier to use if you are just starting out.
 Neither is wrong.
+For a deeper comparison, read Boston shaker vs cobbler shaker.

 Do I need a mixing glass?